IgniteUI/help-topics/topics/02_Controls/Editors/06_igCheckBoxEditor/~igCheckBoxEditor_igCheckBoxEditor.md

 ### Introduction

-The `igCheckBoxEditor` is a control that permits users to make a binary choice between one or multiple mutually exclusive options.
+The `igCheckBoxEditor` is a control that permits users to make a binary choice between one or multiple mutually exclusive options and allows the user to submit the check box value to the server.
 It works as a two-way toggle, where one state reflects the checked solution and the other the unchecked one.

 ### Topics